a collection of notes on areas of personal interest

 The other two photographs were taken in the covered suq and show the widest part of the internal system.
 Although these photographs were taken relatively recently, the goods look the same to me and seem not to have changed in years.
 I recall how this part of the suq allowed water to run down it in the winter rains.
 The only real differences between this and what it looked like thirty or so years ago is that the ground has now been paved, there are far less people using it, and I have noticed that none of them is a national.
 Although most of the shops have been run by expatriates, many of them were run by their Qatari owners and had them sitting there each day, receiving their friends and using the shop as an unofficial majlis and inviting people in to sit and drink tea with them, regardless of their having an interest in buying anything.

-The suq is in the process of being reinterpreted or, by the time you will read this, has mostly been recreated.
+The suq is in the process of being reinterpreted or, by the time you will read this, will have been recreated.
 As you can see from this photograph, it is being reconstructed – March 2006 – in what is thought to be its original style.
-Both the materials and structural details are different, however, some giving rise to difficulties that will be discussed on the Gulf architecture page.
+Both the materials, architectural and structural details are different, however, some giving rise to difficulties that will be discussed on one of the Gulf architecture pages.

-The old Bismillah restaurant can be seen at the end of the street – a view of the original can be seen on the old Qatar photos page – but the rest of what you can see here is new and unlike what it supersedes.
+The old Bismillah restaurant can be seen, painted pale blue, at the end of the street – a view of the original can be seen on one of the old Qatar photos pages – but the rest of what you can see here is new and unlike what it supersedes.
 While this style of development can be considered to respond to a perceived touristic demand, it will be interesting to see how this works commercially in the context of all the other retail developments existing and under construction in Doha.

 The late nineteen-sixties and seventies saw the introduction of the first roads that might be described as modern.
 Driven through existing developments near the centre of town, dual carriageways led west from Doha via Rayyan to Dukhan and Umm Bab – the centre of the oil industry, south via Wakrah to Umm Said – the port from which oil was shipped, north via Umm Salal Muhammad and Khor to Al Ruweis, and south-west to the border with Saudi Arabia.